lllcccfff/GaussianDrive/GS_INTERGRATION.md

 **Responsibilities:**
 - Update dynamic object poses in your scene
-- Prepare scene for rendering at the given frame
+- Prepare scene for rendering at the given timestamp

 ### 5. `render(self, K, H, W, extrinsics) -> np.ndarray`